 However, if you’re a committed survivalist, you should seriously consider taking up running.
 You don’t have to wake up every day at the crack of dawn to run 5 miles, but you should consider integrating it into your lifestyle.

-The thing is, there are few other forms of physical fitness that improve your overall endurance and stamina like running does.
+The thing is, there are few other forms of physical fitness that improve your overall endurance and stamina as running does.
 Weight training is great for overall fitness, and we highly recommend it for survivalism, in fact, we shared a video a few weeks ago that was a great example of just how much weight training can help in a survival situation.

 However, weight training doesn’t train your lungs or cardiovascular system the way running does.
 Let’s face it: while strength is just as important in a survival situation as stamina, you could be as burly as can be and might still meet your downfall if you’re being chased or running away from something, or even on a long, exhausting trek to survival.